-2002 conditions were very favorable for clam harvest in the early spring and summer months.
-Surf conditions for the months of April through July were moderate with no large summer storms hitting the coast.
+2003 conditions were very favorable for clam harvest in October.
+Surf conditions for the months of November through December were moderate with some large winter storms hitting the coast.

-2002 Recreational Catch and Effort
+2003 Recreational Catch and Effort

-Clam diggers made an estimated 147,000 digging trips on the Clatsop Beaches during 2002.
-The 2002 effort set an all-time high in digging trips on the Clatsop Beaches, nearly 24% higher than the previous record high of 119,000 digger trips in 1976.
-Resulting catches of razor clams was an all-time record high of 2,179,000, surpassing the previous record high catch of 2,062,000 in 1957.
-This includes 327,000 clams wasted in the harvest process.
-The average catch per digger trip, not including clams wasted, was 12.6 clams (Table 1).
+Clam diggers made an estimated 48,000 digging trips on the Clatsop beaches during 2003 (Table 1).
+Because of closures for biological toxins, the 2003 effort on the Clatsop beaches was for only the three-month period during the late fall and winter when digging is considerably poorer than during the spring and summer.
+Nonetheless, the 2003 harvest was second only to the 1994 three-month winter period in the last 15 years.
+The resulting total catch of razor clams was 541,000, considerably lower than the previous record high catch of 2,179,000 clams in 2002.
+The 2003 recreational harvest total includes 81,000 clams wasted in the harvest process.
+The average catch per digger trip, not including clams wasted, was 9.6 clams (Table 2).

-A harvest of 311,000 clams for the sixth low-tide series was the highest series harvest for 2002.
-Even though this tide series occurred during Oregon's spring break at the end of March with less than optimal tides, it accounted for almost 20% of the total recreational harvest.
-Harvest was the largest in Areas 2 and 3, where over 1.39 million clams (75%) were harvested recreationally.
-Area 5 (Seaside) accounted for 261,000 clams or 14% of the total harvest.
-Area 4 (Gearhart) accounted for 6% (112,000 clams) of the total harvest.
-Area 1 (South Jetty) accounted for 4% (83,000 clams) of the total harvest (Table 2).
-It should be noted that Area 1 is far more remote than the other areas and the closest access was for four wheel drive vehicles only.
+The first low-tide series in November had the highest harvest (151,000 clams) of any tide series in 2003 (Table 2).
+Even though this tide series occurred toward the tail end of fall, with less than optimal weather, it accounted for over 30% of the total recreational harvest.
+Harvest was the largest in Areas 2 and 3, where over 342,000 clams (74%) were harvested recreationally.
+Area 1 (South Jetty) accounted for 57,000 clams or 12% of the total harvest.
+Area 5 (Seaside) accounted for 9% (37,000 clams) of the total harvest (Table 2).

-When the season reopened in October after a 2 1⁄2 month summer conservation closure the majority of the harvest had shifted to Area 5.
-Winter catch and effort would have been considerably higher had the beaches not been closed to biological toxins.
-Age composition for the 2002 recreational fishery indicated that the previous year's clams had survived well, though there still was a lack of older clams with less than 1% being 3 year or older age class clams.
-The majority of the harvest, 62%, was of the 1 year age class, while the 2 year age class made up 27% of the harvest, and the 0 age class made up 11% of the harvest (Table 3).
+Age composition for the 2003 recreational fishery indicated that the previous year's clams had survived well, though there was a lack of younger clams, with less than 2% being 0-year clams.
+The majority of the harvest, 43%, was of the 1-year age class, while the 2-year age class made up 33% of the harvest, and the 3-year age class made up 27% of the harvest.
+Recreational harvesters were able to find a small number of 4 year age class clams contributing 3% of the total harvest (Table 3).